haiwen/python-seafile/README.md

 repo.upload_file(dir_path, file_path)
 ```

-Upload local files to the repo.
+Upload local files with file_path to the dir_path of a repo.

 **Example:**